run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/mobile-and-field-service/report/distance-report-by-analyst.md

 # Distance report by analyst

-This document is intended to present the configuration to view the report that presents the mileage (kilometers) traveled by the attendance analyst that is using the CITSMart Experience app.
+This document is intended to present the configuration to view the report that presents the mileage (kilometers) traveled by the attendance analyst that is using the 4biz Experience app.

 Before getting started
 ----------------